scottslowe/weblog/content/post/2007-04-25-solaris-10-ad-integration-version-3.md

 To join the Solaris server to Active Directory, follow these steps:

 1. Verify the Samba configuration as outlined earlier.
-Key to the configuration are the "security = ads" and "use kerberos keytab = true" directives.
+Key to the configuration are the `security = ads` and `use kerberos keytab = true` directives.

 2. Use `kdestroy` to destroy any existing Kerberos credentials you may have; then run `kinit <Domain administrative account>@AD.DOMAIN.NAME` to get a Kerberos ticket for an account that is a domain administrator account.